ViewBridge: Curriculum Knowledge Distillation for Activity View-Invariance Under Extreme Viewpoint Changes: Introduction

 \section{Introduction}

 Across a wide range of everyday human activities, certain viewpoints better capture ongoing actions than others.
-In any activity involving object interactions, a first-person (egocentric) viewpoint or one zoomed into the hand-object interaction area may provide the clearest view.
-For example, in cooking, the first-person view showcases the ingredients, utensils, and fine-grained hand movements of a chef as they follow a recipe; in arts and crafts, household chores, DIY tasks, repair tasks, first aid, and many others, the situation is similar.
-Meanwhile, exocentric views of the same activities can provide information on the subject's body pose.
-However, the level of information that each view provides is highly context-dependent and changes over time during the execution of an activity.
-Subtle shifts in exocentric camera position can lead to obstructions by other objects or individuals in the space, producing severe to complete occlusion of the ongoing actions and objects that are interacted with, while egocentric cameras lack awareness of the subject's pose or the wider scene.
-Irrespective of the view, certain aspects of the interaction will be missed.
+In an activity involving object interactions such as cooking, the first-person view showcases the ingredients, utensils, and fine-grained hand movements of a chef as they follow a recipe; in arts and crafts, household chores, DIY tasks, repair tasks, first aid, and many others, the situation is similar.
+Meanwhile, exocentric (exo) views of the same activities can reveal the subject's body pose and wider scene context.
+However, the visibility that each view provides is highly context-dependent and changes over time during the execution of an activity (Fig.~\ref{fig:concept_fig}).

-Understanding actions from these challenging occluded views is essential for a variety of tasks given natural, in-the-wild video, yet the edited nature of many popular datasets has allowed the research community to skirt this challenge.
-Existing work in action recognition and temporal grounding relies on video(-text) datasets curated from YouTube or Hollywood movies~\cite{miech2019howto100mlearningtextvideoembedding, NEURIPS2023_9d58d85b, caba2015activitynet,soldan2022madscalabledatasetlanguage,kay2017kineticshumanactionvideo, carreira2018shortnotekinetics600,soomro2012ucf101dataset101human, 6126543}, which consist of stylized, studio-edited videos that intelligently shift between shots to ensure optimal view of the activity at each moment.
-Similarly, popular single-view video data is typically collected in controlled settings with minimal clutter and intelligent camera placement such that actions are always visible and centered~\cite{tacos:regnerietal:tacl,10.1016/j.cviu.2006.07.013}.
-In contrast, in-the-wild activity video recorded passively from a static exo viewpoint(s) lacks such editing and controls, so the subject's actions may frequently be partially occluded from view (Fig.~\ref{fig:concept_fig}, top).
+Understanding actions from arbitrary \emph{single-view} video is essential to handling in-the-wild data, yet the edited nature of many popular datasets has allowed the research community to skirt this challenge.
+Existing work in action recognition and temporal grounding relies on video(-text) datasets curated from YouTube or movies \cite{miech2019howto100mlearningtextvideoembedding, NEURIPS2023_9d58d85b, caba2015activitynet,soldan2022madscalabledatasetlanguage,kay2017kineticshumanactionvideo, carreira2018shortnotekinetics600,soomro2012ucf101dataset101human, 6126543}, which consist of stylized, studio-edited videos that intelligently shift between shots to ensure an optimal view of the activity at each moment.
+Similarly, popular single-view and multi-view video data is typically collected in controlled settings with minimal clutter, intelligent camera placement, or explicit actor instructions to ensure that actions are always visible and centered \cite{tacos:regnerietal:tacl,10.1016/j.cviu.2006.07.013, shahroudy2016ntu, liu2020ntu}.
+In contrast, in-the-wild activity recorded passively from a static exo viewpoint lacks such editing and controls, so the subject's actions may frequently be partially occluded from view (Fig.~\ref{fig:concept_fig}, ``natural video").